gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Here are the new features introduced in Gradle 1.2.

+### Dependency reports improvements

+The dependency report now includes extra information: the requested dependency versions.
+This is invaluable information in many situations:

+* Conflict resolution.
+It is now possible to infer from the dependency report why given dependency version is selected.
+Previously, the dependency report included the dependency versions *after* the conflict resolution.
+The new report makes it much easier to understand what happens during the conflict resolution and to figure out why and how certain versions are used.
+* Dynamic versions.
+Now the dependency report shows what version was requested and what version was selected.
+For example: 1.3.+ -> 1.3.5 (requested -> selected).

+We continue to work in the dependency reports area and plan more interesting features shortly.
+For example, we want the report to present the dependency tree even though some dependency is unresolved.
+We want to add other kinds of dependency reports, too.
+Improved dependency report should be also faster for projects that have very large dependency graphs.
+Our performance tests for this particular kind of project show ~50% speed increase.

+The improvements in the dependency report allows us to design the resolution result API.
+For the Gradle user it means better programmatic access and hooks to the resolved dependency graph.

+### Experimental resolution result API

+We want to expose the API that our dependency reports are using.
+This way Gradle users may develop their own dependency reporting driven by custom requirements.
+Also it allows the users to develop build logic that can make decisions based on the content of the dependency graph.

+The best way to start with the new API is to take a look at the javadocs for 'ResolvedConfiguration.getResolutionResult()' (TODO link).

 ### Experimental support for building projects in parallel

 Over the coming releases, we'll be adding support for parallel execution of independent projects in a multi-project build.
 By building separate projects in parallel, Gradle